What is live-in care?

 We know there is lots to think about when considering live-in care for the first time.
 If you have questions, do not hesitate to contact our friendly advisors.
 They can provide impartial support and guidance on the options available to you and your family.

-We can also arrange for a free, no-obligation assessment at your home or in hospital if you are awaiting discharge.
-During this assessment, a local care manager will meet with you and your family to discuss your care needs in more detail.
+We can also arrange for a free, no-obligation consultation at your home or in hospital if you are awaiting discharge.
+During the consultation, a local care manager will meet with you and your family to discuss your care needs in more detail.

 Talk to us about your care needs